 - Hazardous Material Leaks and Spills

 - Utility Disruptions

 In order to minimize the effect of these disasters effective management and administration of the program must be achieved.

-In assuming the responsibility of Emergency Management, the Police Chief serves as the Town’s Emergency Management Director and the Fire Chief as the Deputy Director.
+In assuming the responsibility of Emergency Management, the Fire Chief serves as the Town’s Emergency Management Director and the Police Chief as the Deputy Director.
 By incorporating resources from the fire service and other Town departments, the Emergency Management Director manages the Town’s emergency preparedness and mitigation through a unified effort.

 Every disaster scenario is unique in its effect and impact on the community.
 The common thread which binds together all disaster response priorities is the need to manage and administer the resources available to effectively mitigate the disaster.
 As such, emergency plans have been developed to mitigate a wide variety of natural and man-made disasters.
 Local, state and federal agencies have worked hand-in-hand to train and exercise these plans.
 Periodically, each plan is reviewed for relevance and workability.

 While the Town has worked to prepare for disasters, we encourage all citizens to individually plan and prepare for unexpected disasters or emergencies.
 Citizens need to have their own family emergency plan and disaster supply kit in the event of an emergency or disaster.